This Spicy Mushroom Rice recipe isn’t just a side dish. This rice recipe is a mildly spicy, super easy, rice recipe that

-It’s like the side dish that can turn into the whole dinner so much better.
+It’s the side dish that can make the whole dinner so much better.
 Just make sure to double this mushroom rice recipe when you make this because the leftovers are amazing.

-You have to let the mushrooms get nice and browned, that’s definitely key to this recipe.
-As far as the “spicy” goes, I stuck to one jalapeño for this recipe but I definitely wouldn’t stop at one next time.
+You do have to let the mushrooms get good and browned, that’s definitely key to this recipe.
+As far as the “spicy” goes, I stuck to one jalapeño, but I probably wouldn’t stop at one next time.

 Wash your mushrooms, or brush them with a wet paper towel as they say, I’m not gonna lie – I wash them.
 Have you ever seen how much dirt is on those things?
 I don’t think a damp paper towel really gets them clean.

-Slice them up pretty thin and throw them in a skillet with a couple tablespoons of butter.
+Slice them up and throw them in a skillet with a couple tablespoons of butter.
 Let them brown up really good, this will take about 10 minutes and it’s so important not to skimp on this step.

 Next add in a sliced shallot, the jalapeño, salt and pepper and cook a few more minutes.

-Pour in marsala wine (the real stuff, it’s only like 8 bucks at the liquor store do don’t buy the cooking wine in the grocery store) and soy sauce.
+Pour in marsala wine (the real stuff, it’s only like 8 bucks at the liquor store don’t buy the cooking wine in the grocery store) and soy sauce.